MichaelHazboun/psy8712-final/README.md

 ### out

-This folder contains the model_comp.csv file, which shows the R squares of the various models run across both two separate validation strategies.
-That file is also an output of the Work.R file.
+This folder contain all data output that have been exported from the project.
+Some examples include the Tukey analysis output as Tukey_thing.csv, or the descriptive statistics of some variables that were utilized in the project under descrip_stats.csv, or even the model_comp.csv file, which shows the R squares of the various models run across both two separate validation strategies.

+### figs

+This folder contains all visualization outputs from the project.

 ### Miscellaneous files in the main directory: